-As of June 2017, 48 states and the District of Columbia have passed TNC legislation to regulate TNCs in some form.
-46,47 The majority of states have established statewide regulatory frameworks that preempt local control.
-At the state level, regulation of TNCs is driven primarily by concerns around safety, insurance, and rates.48 States have pursued a range of different approaches in establishing rules and regulations.
+As of June 2017, 48 states and the District of Columbia have passed TNC legislation to regulate TNCs in some form.^{45,46} The majority of states have established state-wide regulatory frameworks that preempt local control where local regulation would be less strict.
+At the state level, regulation of TNCs is driven primarily by concerns around safety, insurance, and rates.47 States have pursued a range of different approaches in establishing rules and regulations.

 The following describes examples of two ways other states have approached regulating TNCs, compared to California.
 Colorado established a higher flat permit fee for each TNC operating within the state, rather than the primarily revenue-based fee that California assesses.
-In Massachusetts, TNCs are assessed both a per-trip surcharge and a revenue-based fee.
+In Massachusetts, TNCs are assessed both a per-trip surcharge and a revenuebased fee.
 Unlike California, that state has also established a dedicated TNC Division within its Department of Public Utilities to oversee regulation of TNCs.
-Both Colorado and Massachusetts have stricter background check requirements than California; details of each state's checks are examined in the paragraphs below.
+Both Colorado and